There's growing awareness of the dangers posed by perfectionist thinking, writes Shane Green.

 In February, more than 900 delegates from 23 nations, including an Alliance of Girls’ Schools Australasia delegation, attended the Global Forum for Girls Education, where one of the key sessions was The Myth of Effortless Perfection: How It Harms Girls and What Schools Can Do to Fight It.

 The presenters were the head of New York’s The Hewitt School Tara Christie Kinsey and girls’ education author and researcher Rachel Simmons, who looked at the pressure young girls and women place on themselves.
 They argued breaking down the myth should be an integral part of the curriculum for girls’ schools.

 Coding Making Girls Brave

-The call to action has continued with this inspiring Ted talk (you can watch it above) by education activist Reshma Saujani, Teach Girls Bravery, Not Perfection.
+The call to action has continued with inspiring Ted talk by education activist Reshma Saujani, Teach Girls Bravery, Not Perfection.

 She has founded the Girls Who Code program, discovering that by teaching them to write code, she socialised them to be brave.
 Coding is an endless process of trial and error, she explains.
 It requires perseverance – and imperfection.

 She told her own story of running for the US Congress in New York City in 2012.
 Until then, she had worked behind the scenes in politics.
 She got only 19 per cent of the vote.

 ‘Now, before you get the wrong idea, this is not a talk about the importance of failure,’ she told her audience.
 ‘Nor is it about leaning in.
 I tell you the story of how I ran for Congress because I was 33 years old and it was the first time in my entire life that I had done something that was truly brave, where I didn’t worry about being perfect.’